MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/rest/ruby.md

 ---
 title: "Quickstart: Send a search request to the REST API using Ruby - Bing Entity Search"
 titleSuffix: Bing Search Services
-description: Use this quickstart to send a request to the Bing Entity Search REST API using Ruby, and receive a JSON response.
+description: Use this quickstart to send a request to Bing Entity Search REST API using Ruby.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen